ess-dmsc/streaming-data-types/README.md

 file_identifier = "abcd";
 ```

 The file identifiers (also called "schema id") must be unique on the network.
-When creating a new schema, try to pick a schema id for your new schema that is memorable or failing that, generate a random one using [this webpage](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).
+When creating a new schema generate a random one using [this webpage](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).

 Table of schema file identifiers follows later in this README.
 Please add your own (new schema) with file identifier to that table.